-There may be nothing better than waking up to a stunning vista and knowing that you’ve left the hustle and bustle behind.
+There may be nothing better than waking up to a stunning vista and knowing that you have left the hustle and bustle behind.
 But what if you’ve also left something behind that you can’t do without – a coffee maker?

 Camping without caffeine is the kind of mistake that you only make once.
-In order to help you avoid this problem, here are our favorite ways to make coffee in the wilderness.
-Our picks are not necessarily ranked in the order of quality of coffee produced (although it’s pretty close).
+To help you avoid this problem, here are our favorite ways to make coffee in the wilderness.
+Our camp coffee picks are not necessarily ranked in the order of quality of coffee produced (although it’s pretty close).
 Rather, these are ordered in terms of sheer convenience.

-Take a look and consider your own unique situation.
+Take a look and consider your unique situation.
 Every camping trip is different, and it’s important to find what will work best for you and your group.
+Now let’s get right into how to make coffee while camping!

 The trusty collapsible pour-over is a great option for anyone who loves to make pour-over coffee at home – the experience is almost identical – and for anyone looking to absolutely minimize space and weight.